Introduction

 - Putty knife or trowel (for applying patching compound)

-- Leveling compound (for addressing uneven surfaces)
+- Leveling compound (for fixing uneven surfaces)

 - Protective gear (gloves, safety glasses)